5 Years After Closure Of Lynn's Paradise Cafe, Barrett Ave. Excited For What's Next

 “I’m excited that we’re not going to have a big, empty building.
 Because I think anything there is better than that,” Sesler said.
 “When people start coming back to the neighborhood and they come, I’m hoping they’re going to be happy with what they see here.”

-Martin’s Bar-B-Que Joint is expected to open Tuesday, August 21, at 984 Barrett Avenue.
+Martin’s Bar-B-Que Joint is expected to open Tuesday, August 21, at 984 Barret Avenue.